phen0menon/blum-autoclicker/README.md

 ## Blum autoclicker

 **NOTE:** I created this project for education purposes in the ML field.
+Works with the recent (04.07) recolorization update.

 ### Installation